JBeechert/cds-visualization/README.md

 # cds-visualization
 Visualize the Compton Data Space (CDS).
-Final project for UC Berkeley Python for Data Science course (https://github.com/profjsb/python-seminar).
+Final project for UC Berkeley Python Computing for Data Science course (https://github.com/profjsb/python-seminar).

 ## What is the CDS?